Statistical Center of Iran

 SCI was established in 1965 by legislation from the National Consultative Assembly.

+This center today plays a key role in the country's economic, social, and developmental policies.
+By providing transparent and accurate statistics, it is considered the main reference for national and regional strategic planning.

-National Population Censuses
+National population censuses

 SCI is the national body in charge of planning, performing and publishing national statistics on population and housing.
 The first nation-wide status belongs to 1955.
 Since then, SCI has run eight national statistics programs, including: